On Testing Independence and Goodness-of-fit in Linear Models

+\begin{remark} Though one might be tempted to believe that replacing the unobserved true errors $\eta_i$ by the residuals $e_i$ should not alter the limiting distribution of the test statistic, this turns out to have an effect; see Figure 1 in the supplementary material. \end{remark}

-\begin{remark} The random variable $\chi$ can be expressed as a quadratic function of a Gaussian field with a certain nontrivial covariance structure.
-This is in contrast with the limiting description of degenerate V-statistics where the limiting random variable can be described as a quadratic function of a family of independent Gaussian random variables.
-The explicit description of $\chi$ is slightly complicated and can be easily recovered from the proof; see \eqref{eq:LimDist} in Section~\ref{subset:limit_dist}.
-However, from a practical point of view, such a description is of little use, since $P$ is unknown to the user. \end{remark} \begin{remark}Though one might be tempted to believe that replacing the (unobserved) true errors $\eta_i$ by the residuals $e_i$ should not alter the limiting distribution of the test statistic, it turns out that the two limiting distributions are significantly different; see Figure~\ref{fig:HSICComp}.
+\begin{remark} The random variable $\chi$ can be expressed as a quadratic function of a Gaussian field.
+This is in contrast with the limiting description of degenerate V-statistics, which would appear if $e_i$ were replaced by the true errors $\eta_i$, where the limiting random variable can be described as a quadratic function of a family of independent Gaussian random variables.
+The explicit description of $\chi$ is slightly complicated and is described in \textsection~\ref{DescLD}; see \eqref{eq:LimDist}.
+However, from a practical point of view, such a description is of little use, since $P$ is unknown to the user. \end{remark}